One AI-ready data layer across every system in your estate.

 Every new AI workload comes with its own identity model, its own ACL, and its own audit trail.

-Agents can only reason against the one room they were pointed at.
-Mainframe and Teradata stay invisible.
+Agents reason only against the one room they were pointed at; mainframe and Teradata stay invisible

-Sensitive data leaves your perimeter the moment a hosted model gets called.
+Sensitive data leaves your perimeter the moment a hosted model is called

 Prompts and retrieved documents land in vendor logs you don't run and can't easily audit.